davewsmith/play/dockerized-flask-celery/NOTES.md

 ## Goals

-  * Work up a clean way of dockerizing a Celery worker for a Flask app
-  * Test what we can do with Multiprocessing or MultiThreading in the worker
+  * Work up a clean way of dockerizing a Celery worker for a Flask app x Test what we can do with Multiprocessing or MultiThreading in the worker
   * (Optional) dockerize the Flask app
+  * Work out the dance moves for migrations

 ## Non-Goals

-  * Making it look good (styling)
-  * Hooking up a database
+  * Making it look good (styling) x Hooking up a database

 ## TO DO